Stationary coalescing walks on the lattice II: Entropy: Introduction

 \subsection{Acknowledgments}

 A.\, Krishnan thanks Eric Cator for suggesting the exclusion example.
 J.\ Chaika was supported in part by NSF grants DMS-135500 and DMS-1452762, the Sloan foundation and a Warnock chair.
-A.\ Krishnan was supported in part by an AMS Simons travel grant.
+A.\ Krishnan was supported in part by a Simons collaboration grant 638966.